 - Art.
 1. Requirements.
 Any wrestler whose name appears on an institutional roster shall comply with the Weight Management Program regulations and procedures found both in this rules book and in the annually distributed NCAA Weight Management Program packet. - Art.
 2. Transfer Wrestlers Non-NCAA to NCAA.
 Wrestlers who transfer from non-NCAA institutions to NCAA institutions must complete the NCAA weight certification process at the NCAA school. - Art.
 3. Transfer Wrestlers NCAA to NCAA.
 Wrestlers who transfer from one NCAA institution to another NCAA institution shall not recertify.
 The coach and/or medical personnel at the institution receiving the transfer shall put in a Trackwrestling ticket, requesting a transfer of the wrestler's certification information to their school.
-After securing permission from the NCAA Weight Management Liaison, Trackwrestling will transfer the certification data to the new institution where a member of the coaching staff will accept the transfered certification information. - Art.
+After securing permission from the NCAA Weight Management Liaison, Trackwrestling will transfer the certification data to the new institution where a member of the coaching staff will accept the transferred certification information. - Art.
 4. NCAA Weight Management Program Liaison.
-The NCAA Weight Management Program Liaison has read-only access to each institution's weight certification information, weight-loss plans and Individual Season Record Forms (ISRF). - Art.
-5. CPR and First Aid Training.
-All coaches, including volunteers, shall be certified in cardiopulmonary resuscitation (CPR) annually by the date of the first practice.
-Similarly, coaches and volunteers must be certified in basic first aid every three years. - Art.
-6. Assessor.
-A person called the assessor, who performs the assessment and submits the data, shall be a member of the institution's athletics medical staff (for example, physician, certified athletic trainer or registered dietitian).
-Each team assessor is required to view the "NCAA Wrestling Rules Presentation."
+The NCAA Weight Management Program Liaison has read-only access to each institution's weight certification information, weight-loss plans and Individual Season Record Forms.

 - Art.
-7. Assessor Responsibility.
+5. Assessor.
+A person called the assessor, who performs the certification and submits the data, shall be a member of the institution's medical staff (for example, physician, certified athletic trainer or registered dietitian).
+Each team assessor is required to view the "NCAA Wrestling Rules Presentation." - Art.
+6. Assessor Responsibility.
 It is the assessor's responsibility to ensure the certification process is executed professionally and with the utmost integrity, with particular vigilance required in regard to the administration of the hydration test.
-The discovery of improprieties involving an attempt to circumvent the mandated assessment protocol shall be reported immediately to the NCAA Wrestling Rules Committee liaison at the NCAA national office at 317-917-6222.
+The discovery of improprieties involving an attempt to circumvent the mandated certification protocol shall be reported immediately to the NCAA Wrestling Rules Committee liaison at the NCAA national office at 317-917-6222.
 All sources will be kept confidential. - Art.
-8. Weight Certification Document Retention.
-Each assessor shall retain a copy of each wrestler's individual weight certification assessment data that is collected.
-In addition, each institution shall keep on file a copy of its wrestlers' NCAA Weight Management Program forms.
+7. Weight Certification Document Retention.
+Each assessor shall retain a copy of each wrestler's individual weight certification data that is collected.
+In addition, each institution shall keep on file a copy of its wrestlers' NCAA Weight Management Program forms for five years.